devitrylouis/devitrylouis.github.io/_posts/2018-12-01-optimize-dl.md

 2. An amazing property of many random functions is that the eigenvalues of the Hessian become more likely to be positive as we reach regions of lower cost.
 3. It also means that local minima are much more likely to have low cost than high cost.
 Critical points with high cost are far more likely to be saddle points.
 Critical points with extremely high cost are more likely to be local maxima.

+## Flat Regions in neural networks

 This happens for many classes of random functions.
 Does it happen for neural networks?
 - Baldi and Hornik (1989) showed theoretically that shallow [autoencoders](https://devitrylouis.github.io/posts/2018/11/autoencoder/) with no nonlinearities have global minima and saddle points but no local minima with higher cost than the global minimum.

-They observed without proof that these results extend to deeper networks without non-linearities.
+These results extend to deeper networks without non-linearities (empirically).
 The output of such networks is a linear function of their input, but they are usefulto study as a model of nonlinear neural networks because their loss function isa non-convex function of their parameters.
 Such networks are essentially just multiple matrices composed together.
 Saxe et al. (2013) provided exact solutions to the complete learning dynamics in such networks and showed that learning in these models captures many of the qualitative features observed in the training ofdeep models with nonlinear activation functions.
 Dauphin et al. (2014) showed experimentally that real neural networks also have loss functions that contain very many high-cost saddle points.

 Choromanska et al. (2014) provided additional theoretical arguments, showing that another class of high-dimensional randomfunctions related to neural networks does so as well.What are the implications of the proliferation of saddle points for trainingalgorithms?
 For ﬁrst-order optimization, algorithms that use only gradient infor-mation, the situation is unclear.
 The gradient can often become very small near asaddle point.
 On the other hand, gradient descent empirically seems able to escapesaddle points in many cases.
 Goodfellow et al. (2015) provided visualizations ofseveral learning trajectories of state-of-the-art neural networks, with an examplegiven in ﬁgure 8.2.
 These visualizations show a ﬂattening of the cost function neara prominent saddle point, where the weights are all zero, but they also show thegradient descent trajectory rapidly escaping this region.
 Goodfellow et al. (2015)283